surajit4444mondal/EOVSA_flare_pipeline/README.md

 Advanced parameters:

-identify_data_gap: Often EOVSA data shows data gaps, and setting this to 1, identifies those gaps and flags them
+1. identify_data_gap: Often EOVSA data shows data gaps, and setting this to 1, identifies those gaps and flags them
-doslfcal:          1 means slfcal will be done.
+2. doslfcal:          1 means slfcal will be done.
 0 means otherwise
-doapply:           1 means will do the following action.
+3. doapply:           1 means will do the following action.
 Apply the caltables, and write the self-calibrated dataset.
 Note that the MS, if exists, will not be overwritten.
-doclean:            1 means will produce the final cleaned images using the self-calibrated dataset.
+4. doclean:            1 means will produce the final cleaned images using the self-calibrated dataset.
+5. cell:               Setting calc_cell  to False, will mean that you want to provide cell yourself.
+Note that you need to give cell for each spw in the MS in the form of a list.

 Sometimes, we need to run the selfcal code in a different machine than where the gen_IDB_MS was run.
 If you are in a similar situation, you can copy just the MS to the new machine.
 Then supply the name of the MS in rawcal_MS.
 Please ensure that it is accessible from workpath .